lokanathmeher19/BARESKIN/README.md

     C --> H[Cron Jobs]
 ```

-The application flow is:
+The platform operates through the following flow:
-1. Users interact with the Vite-based storefront.
+1. Customers interact with the modern storefront interface.
-2. The frontend sends requests to the Express API.
+2. The frontend communicates with the Express API for all core operations.
-3. The backend processes authentication, products, cart, orders, payments, subscriptions, and promotions.
+3. The backend handles authentication, product management, cart workflows, orders, payments, subscriptions, and promotions.
-4. Data is stored in MongoDB and media is handled through Cloudinary.
+4. Product data and user information are stored in MongoDB.
-5. Background jobs and email notifications support order and subscription workflows.
+5. Media assets, payment gateways, and scheduled automation complete the end-to-end experience.

-## Key Features
+## Core Features

-- User authentication and profile management
+- Secure user authentication and profile management
-- Product listing and product detail pages
+- Responsive product catalog with detailed product views
-- Cart, checkout, and order history
+- Shopping cart, checkout, and order history
-- Wishlist and compare features
+- Wishlist and product comparison tools
-- Skin quiz and ingredient analyzer tools
+- Interactive skincare assessment tools, including a skin quiz and ingredient analyzer
-- AR try-on experience
+- Augmented reality try-on experience
-- Subscription management
+- Subscription-based purchasing workflows
-- Promo code support
+- Promo code and campaign management
-- Admin dashboard for store operations
+- Admin dashboard for store operations and content control
-- Banner and promotional content management
+- Banner and promotional content administration

 ## Project Structure